 During this phase restoration of the house can serve as a learning project for area universities.
 At the end of this phase, the home will be opened to the public as a museum.

-Even though the museum will not open to the general public until after Phase 2 of the restoration has been completed, educational opportunities are currently being scheduled.
-To receive information on these events, please subscribe to our newsletter.
+Even though the museum will not open to the general public until after Phase 2 of the restoration has been completed, educational opportunities are regularly scheduled.
+To receive information on these events, please subscribe to our mailing list.